05 Aug we’re African – why are we so adverse to bartering?

 And then from someone calling himself Bob Mugabe : “I do not barter.
 I take.”

-Well, it’s certainly true that we have a well developed financial system here in South Africa and we rarely barter, but perhaps we should not be so quick to turn up our noses at the time-honoured tradition of bartering.
+Well, it’s certainly true that we have a well developed financial system here in South Africa and we rarely barter, but perhaps we should not be so quick to turn up our noses at the time-honored tradition of bartering.

 There are not that many official bartering companies in South Africa, but in the rest of the wide world there are a number of bartering groups going.
 As a family we have done a number of International hospitality exchanges with www.homeexchange.com as well as www.homelink.co.za .
 As a Guest House I joined www.accommodationswap.com , which is a bartering group for accommodation providers.